muratk3n/thirdwave/en/README.md

 ---

-Most celebs are even dumber than regular people on politics, so I'd ignore them more.

----

 Also 3W tech disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
 Not saying ban, but ignore.
-Less people inclusion in decisions...
-Listen to grievance not their moronic solutions.

 ---